numiralofe/automation/consul/README.md

 ### What is this repository for? ###

-This repository is just a collection of code snips that i used and that might be helpful.
+This repository is just a collection of code snips that i used and that might be useful.

 You can learn more about consul on hashicorp terraform project web site: https://www.consul.io